otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-fragment.md

 ### MainActivity Layout

-A `fragment` has two important attributes/values:
+A `fragment` has two essential attributes/values:

 - `android:name="androidx.navigation.fragment.NavHostFragment"`
 - `app:navGraph="@navigation/mobile_navigation"`

 A **NavHostFragment** provides an area within your layout for self-contained navigation to occur.
-Each **NavHostFragment** has a `NavController` which defines the navigation within the navigation host.
+Each **NavHostFragment** has a `NavController`, which defines the navigation within the navigation host.
 Also, this includes the **navigation graph** & navigation state.

 **Resources:**